 if the situation is a new one.
 For example, ‘Give your ticket to the

 man over there, and he’ll tear it, and then we can go to the movie’.
-But your child might do what she hears first and ignore words that tell her the order she should do things in.
-For example, she might ignore the word ‘before’ in the sentence ‘Before
+But your child might do what he hears first and ignore words that tell him the order he should do things in.
+For example, he might ignore the word ‘before’ in the sentence ‘Before

 we go into the movies, give your ticket to the man’.

-Your child will continue to improve her storytelling, although she might
+Your child will continue to improve his storytelling, although he might

 still give too much or not enough information.
-She might also have
+He might also have

 trouble telling things in order and making it clear who’s being spoken

-But he’ll have greater appreciation of others’ perspectives, so he
+But your child will have greater appreciation of other people’s perspectives, so she

 might add more useful background information in conversation.
 For

-example, ‘I went to Mark’s and we had cake and Mark is from my
+example, ‘I went to Max’s and we had cake and Max is from my